 |Age:||Park:||Redwood NP||Discovered By:||Chester C. Brown|

 Notes: Harry Cole, also known as Second Tallest Tree (1963), is the world's 18th tallest tree, the 7th tallest tree in Redwood National Park, and the tallest tree in Forty Four Grove.
-Named after Harry W. Cole, an officer of the Little River Redwood Company, Harry Cole held the title of world's tallest tree until naturalist Ron Hildebrant remeasured Nugget in Redwood National Park in May 1991.
+Named after Harry W. Cole, an officer of the Little River Redwood Company, Harry Cole held the title of world's tallest tree from July 1988 until May 1991 when naturalist Ron Hildebrant remeasured Nugget in Redwood National Park.
 Like Howard Libbey, Harry Cole lost height from storm damage, dieback, and decades of silt deposition around its trunk.
 Harry Cole is now 1.3 ft (0.4 m) shorter than a nearby sign indicates: 367.4 ft (112.0 m) in 1964.

 Drive: Harry Cole Tree is 252 mi (406 km) north of San Francisco near the community of Orick.